cloudmesh/technologies/chapters/tech/datafu.md

 intersections and unions.
 Pig incorporates functions that work with bags.

-Here is a definition about data bags from the foodfightshow.org website:
+Here is a definition about data bags from the foodfightshow.org

+[:o: this is not how we do refernces ]

+website:

 > "A data bag is a global variable that is stored as JSON data and is accessible from a Chef server.
 A data bag is indexed for searching